 Not until the last couple years, at least.
 I’ve hung out with enough country-lovin’ folk to understand who they are, what they value, and why there’s a twang to their favorite tunes.
-Meeting them — and experiencing their lifestyles for a short time — filled in the blanks I wasn’t able to fill myself.
+Meeting them and experiencing their lifestyles for a short time filled in the blanks I wasn’t able to fill in myself.
 Country is still not my favorite genre, but now I get it.
 I can appreciate good country music.
 I’ll dance to it, if the right situation arises.

 I’m thankful to be able to say this about many genres of music I once disdained.
-It wasn’t that the music was actually horrible, it was that it didn’t apply to me.
+It wasn’t that the music was actually horrible, it was more that it didn’t apply to me.
 The context was wrong for my understanding of the world.
 Living in Argentina helped me grasp why the tango is the tango.
-Spending time in London exposed my palette to the world of electronic music.
-Chatting with elderly Romanians gave me the opportunity to imbibe their local folk tunes — something I probably would have completely written off as too strange for me had they not been there to tell me why this sound, why that lyric.
+Spending time in London exposed my ear-palate to the world of electronic music.
+Chatting with elderly Romanians gave me the opportunity to imbibe their local folk tunes; something I probably would have completely written off as too strange for me had they not been there to tell me why this sound, why that lyric.

 If you look around, you’ll find that we all dance to different types of music.
 Our footsteps sync with the rhythms with which we grew up, or came to associate with later in our adult lives.
 The songs, whether we were raised with them or adopted them later on, are part of us, as much as our haircuts or clothing or the colors of our cars.
 Music is a way for us to express ourselves while also reinforcing that expression internally.